Rabies Advisory Center

 However, the correct intradermal application of the vaccine requires practice and should therefore only be used in exceptional cases.
 If applied correctly, the immune response can be expected to be just as good as with intramuscular application.

 For pre-exposure prophylaxis, immunocompromised persons should always be vaccinated in a three-vaccination schedule.
 In addition, a vaccination success check (determination of the antibody titre by means of a neutralisation test) should be carried out 4-8 weeks after the third vaccination.
-Depending on the result of the vaccination success check, in the event of a rabies risk contact, these persons are to be categorised as immunosuppressed persons or not when selecting the required PEP vaccination schedule.
+Depending on the result of the vaccination success check, these persons are to be categorised as immunosuppressed persons or not in the event of a rabies risk contact when selecting the required PEP vaccination schedule.

 According to the WHO, routine booster vaccinations are not necessary for the general population after basic immunisation, as the booster can last for decades or even a lifetime.
 This means that a rapid immune response is induced by the administration of a post-exposure vaccination after risk contact with rabies, regardless of how long ago the basic immunisation took place.